OpenNMT/OpenNMT/docs/training/retraining.md

 ## Considerations

-When training from an existing model, you have to consider the following points:
+When training from an existing model, some settings can not be changed:

-* the model topology (layers, hidden size, etc.) can not be changed
+* the model topology (layers, hidden size, etc.)
-* the vocabulary must be the same
+* the vocabularies

-To overcome the vocabulary, a common approach is to use subtokenization like BPE or wordpieces to simulate open vocabularies.
+!!! note "Exceptions"
+    `dropout`, `fix_word_vecs_enc` and `fix_word_vecs_dec` are model options that can be changed for a retraining.

 ## Resuming a stopped training